moxious/theor/README.md

 * Bb4 D5 F5
 * C5 E5 G5

 By calling the `.getName()` method on the Chord objects, they would be named F, Bb, and C respectively since they are all major triads.

+== FAQ

+=== Does Theor support temperments other than equal temperment?

+No, not at the moment.
+Theor assumes equal temperment, and an A that vibrates at 440Hz.